christrato/UITableViewHorizontalSections/README.md

 that tells the "SectionScrollView" how and where create the "SectionsCellView".
 In this case the section "NAME" correspond for the first 6 rows, and the section "CITY" correspond for the next 5 rows.

+    [_sectionsScrollView loadSections:_arraySections];

+After loading the sections you have to call a method every time the didScroll event of the TableView is called:

+    [_sectionsScrollView sectionsScrollWithOffset:contentOffset];

 EXAMPLE: